jammie1903/archie-the-architect/readme.md

 ## Commands

   `run <folders..>`    Runs the given projects

-  `run-task <task>`  Runs the given task
+  `run-task <task>`    Runs the given task, leave blank to list all tasks for selection

+  `delete-task <task>` Deletes the given task

   `list-tasks`         Prints the currently saved tasks

   `describe <task>`    Shows the given tasks config

   `root`               Prints the root folder for saved task configurations

   `help`               Prints out help for archie as a whole, or for individual tasks

 ## Example usage